 Some of the most effective interventions to manage respiratory complications after SCI include:

-- Working with a Speech-Language Pathologist: Individuals with weakened respiratory functions after an SCI should work with a speech therapist for a voice assessment and related impairments.
+- Working with a Speech-Language Pathologist: Individuals with weakened respiratory functions after an SCI should work with a speech therapist for diaphragmatic strengthening, improving breath support, and learning to manage secretions.